-The Peace & Justice Network (PJN) Pakistan is a national Civil Society Rule of Law network consisting of 44 organizations registered under Section 42 as a not for profit institution with Securities & Exchange Commission of Pakistan (SECP), working across Pakistan (in all provinces and territories, including GB and AJK) to help build institutions which can strengthen democracy, deliver quick and inexpensive justice, and manage conflict in a way that protects the fundamental rights of citizens.
-PJN is focusing on implementation of Sustainable Development Goal (SDG) 16 on Peace, Justice and Strong Institutions.
+The Peace & Justice Network (PJN) Pakistan is a national Civil Society Network consisting of 52 organizations registered under Section 42 as a not for profit rights based network with Securities & Exchange Commission of Pakistan (SECP), working across Pakistan (in all provinces and territories, including GB and AJK) to enhance legal empowerment, to improve access to justice of poor and vulnerable communities, to protect and promote human rights, to ensure social justice and to advocate and support rule of law reforms.
+PJN core focus is on the implementation of Sustainable Development Goal (SDG) 16 Peace, Justice and Strong Institutions.
 We believe that if we want Peace in Pakistan, we have to work for Justice.

 PJN strives to provide this platform to serve as a hub for strategic rule of law planning and management, policy advocacy, programme networking, stakeholder communication and coordination, and network partner management of fiduciary and programming risks.
 This gives PJN certain distinct advantages in designing and executing Rule of Law programming with the highest of efficiency and impact:

 "A peaceful society governed by laws where the rights of individuals are secure".

 "To help build institutions which can strengthen democracy, deliver quick and inexpensive justice, and resolve conflict in a way that protects the rights of citizens, as enshrined in the Constitution, laws and international commitments pertaining to Pakistan".